-A service pension is available from the Registered Plan based on the number of years of pensionable service times 2% of the member's best five years average salary.
 When a retired member reaches age 65, this pension is reduced by 0.6% of the member's best five years average salary up to average YMPE times years of pensionable service after April 1, 1967.
 The calculated amount shall not exceed the maximum allowable benefit as determined under the Income Tax Act (Canada).

-Where the calculated amount does exceed the maximum allowable benefit as determined under the Income Tax Act (Canada), a vested member who is no longer an employee can receive a pension from the Supplementary Plan.
-The total pension received from both the Registered Plan and the Supplementary Plan equals the amount calculated based on the number of years of pensionable service times 2% of the member's best five years average salary.
+Where the calculated amount exceeds the maximum allowable benefit as determined under the Income Tax Act (Canada), a vested member who is no longer an employee will receive a pension from the Supplementary Plan.

-Employees who have reached age 50 and have at least 30 years of service are permitted to retire with a 0.5% reduction in pension benefit for each month under age 55.

-Employees who have reached age 55 and have 30 years of service may retire with an unreduced pension.
-Employees age 55 or greater with less than 30 years service and with age and service equal to 85 may retire with a pension reduced by 0.5% for each month under age 60.
+As a result of the Pension Reform Agreement, there is a five year transition period for changes to early retirement benefits where members who qualify for unreduced early retirement under the pre-reform rules prior to December 31, 2019, maintain access to that provision.
+Effective January 1, 2015, employees who have reached age 58 and have 30 years of service or age 60 with 10 years of service may retire with an unreduced pension.
+Employees who have reached age 53 and have at least 30 years of service may retire with a 0.5% reduction in pension benefit for each month under age 58.
+Employees age 58 or greater with less than 30 years' service and with age and service equal to 85 may retire with a pension reduced by 0.5% for each month under age 60.